 When the external filed $h$\ switches on, $\left\vert \phi (\theta )\right\rangle $\ and $\left\vert \overline{\phi }(\theta )\right\rangle $\ are no longer the eigenstates of $H_{0}$.
 Considering $\left\vert \phi (\theta )\right\rangle $ as initial state at $t=0$, the evolved state is

 where $E_{0}=-Nh/2$.
 The corresponding helix vector is

 which satisfies the travelling-wave relation

-It indicates that $\left\vert \psi \left( t\right) \right\rangle $\ acts as a travelling wave with phase velocity $h/q$, then is referred as to dynamic helix state.
+This indicates that $\left\vert \psi \left( t\right) \right\rangle $\ acts as a travelling wave with phase velocity $h/q$, then is referred to as dynamic helix state.
 Obviously, it\ is also a perfect periodic function of time, and then the system exhibits a perfect revival.
-To demonstrate this phenomenon, plots of $h_{l}$ for several typical cases are presented in Fig. \ref {figure4}.
+To demonstrate this phenomenon, plots of $h_{l}$ for several typical cases are presented in Fig. \ref{figure4}.